 Santosha Yoga Institute was founded 10 years ago by Sunny Richards, a retired surfer who one day decided to pursue the teachings of yoga.
 She wanted to create a sacred place right in front of the ocean so students can fully enjoy their spiritual journey in and out of the yoga studio.

-Santosha Yoga Institute is based in Nusa Lembongan, a tiny paradise island only 30 minutes boat ride from Bali.
+Santosha Yoga Institute is based on the paradise island destination Nusa Lembongan – only 30 minutes boat ride from Bali.
 This island, uncrowded and sparsely populated, offers a real tropical island vibe.
 Life there moves at a slow pace and you can feel completely at peace.
-The island offers many activities – surfing, diving, snorkeling, free diving and amazing beaches to swim and enjoy outstanding sunsets.
+The island offers many activities – surfing, diving, snorkeling, free diving, and amazing beaches to swim and enjoy outstanding sunsets.

-There are plenty of hotels and lodges on Lembongan and prospective yoga students can easily find accommodation to suit their own unique budget and needs.
+There are plenty of fancy hotels and budget hostels around Nusa Lembongan, and prospective yoga students can easily find accommodation to suit their own unique budget and travel needs.
 Even better – Santosha has a staff member on the island to help you with this process if you need some extra help.
 At the end of the day, Lembongan is as convenient as it is beautiful.